InTheCar/Breadboarding-RGB-Led-for-4V-and-5V/README.md

 For the LED green and blue -> 56 Ohm

-For the LED red -> 149 Ohm

 ![4,2V resistor calculation](https://github.com/InTheCar/Breadboarding-RGB-Led-for-4V-and-5V/blob/main/used%20pictures/calculation%20for%204.2V.png "4,2V calculation")
+Here it's a little bit complecated.
+The voltage of the  battery pack will go down.
+We have to use resistos which are small as possible.

+For the LED green and blue -> 10 Ohm

+For the LED red -> 110 Ohm

 ## The circuit